elastic/terraform-provider-elasticstack/docs/guides/elasticstack-and-cloud.md

 ---
 subcategory: ""
-page_title: "Using the Elastic Stack provider with Elastic Cloud"
+page_title: "Using the Elastic Stack provider with multiple Elastic Cloud deployments"
 description: |-
-    An example of how to spin up a deployment and configure it in a single plan.
+    An example of how to spin up multiple Elastic Cloud deployments and configure them using multiple Elastic Stack provider instances.
 ---

-# Using the Elastic Stack provider with Elastic Cloud
+# Using the Elastic Stack provider with multiple Elastic Cloud deployments

-A common scenario for using the Elastic Stack provider, is to manage & configure Elastic Cloud deployments.
+Using aliased Elastic Stack providers allows managing multiple Elastic Cloud deployments (or self hosted Elasticsearch clusters).
-In order to do that, we'll use both the Elastic Cloud provider, as well as the Elastic Stack provider.
+In this example, we use both the Elastic Cloud provider, as well as the Elastic Stack provider.
-Start off by configuring just the Elastic Cloud provider in a `provider.tf` file for example:
+We start off by configuring just the Elastic Cloud provider in a `provider.tf` file, for example:

 ```terraform
 terraform {